 - Later on, Clark and Bruce talk about how Batman relies on the success of Wayne Enterprises, which in turn stems from the technology from the probe Jor-El sent, and how Kal-El would never have been sent to Earth if not for a decent man who found it.
 Then, in their respective monologues, they think about how the other is the closest thing they have to a brother.
 Here it is◊.

 - Issue 76.
 All of it.
 Clark is obviously shaken over Bruce's death.
 Before his funeral, Clark tells Lois that nobody will be wearing uniforms.
 He doesn't wear his glasses.
 Then, he thinks about his father, whose death he could not stop it, seemingly blaming himself for Bruce's death, and showing how much he cared about Bruce.
-But the Crowning Moment of Heartwarming is when he talks to Diana after lashing out at Dick Grayson, who had taken up the mantle of Batman.
+But the Heartwarming Moment is when he talks to Diana after lashing out at Dick Grayson, who had taken up the mantle of Batman.
 He says that it's sad how the two will outlive their friends and loved ones, and he questions what he'll become when he's lost too much...
 Diana can see that he's just trying to rationalise this, and tells him that the truth is, He just misses his friend.
 Clark then goes to apologise to Dick, and they talk about Bruce Wayne, and how the two were the only ones that truly understood him.
 Superman says that he and Dick won't always agree.
 After all, that's what always happens when he works with Batman.
 Queue manly handshake and Manly Tears from the reader.